frenkel/blog/_posts/2021-02-05-choosing-rails-json-serializer-for-your-api-in-2021.md

 ---
 layout: post
 title: "Choosing a Rails JSON serializer for your API in 2021"
+description: "There are a lot of Rails JSON serializers, but not all of them are well maintained.
+Find out which ones are fast and are still maintained."
 date: 2021-02-05 14:17:12 +0100
 comments: true
 categories: Programming